 Mario Party Superstars represents the very best of the party game franchise on

-For anyone who enjoys board games (or just being very competitive with friends), Mario Party Superstars is an excellent hybrid experience, bringing what you love about board games into the
+For anyone who enjoys board games (or just being very competitive with friends), Mario Party Superstars is an excellent hybrid experience, bringing what you love about board games into the video game realm.

 Recent titles like Super Mario Party work just as well as party hits, but if you’re looking for a well-balanced experience with plenty of variety and a great selection of mini-games, Superstars is a real gem.